mohammadnovel/employee-management/README.md

 SHOW TABLES;

 -- Check users (should be 7)
-SELECT username, role FROM users;
+SELECT email, role FROM users;

 -- Check employees (should be 22)
 SELECT COUNT(*) as total FROM employees;